-In a recent interview with Beats 1’s Matt Wilkinson (via Ultimate-Guitar), Hawkins touched upon a number of topics, including the moment he first heard Nirvana and the impact that the group had on ’90s music and alternative rock at the time.
+In a 2018 interview with Beats 1’s Matt Wilkinson (via Ultimate-Guitar), Hawkins touched upon a number of topics, including the moment he first heard Nirvana and the impact that the group had on ’90s music and alternative rock at the time.

 “We talk about the changing of the guard when Nirvana’s Nevermind came out and it really kicked open the door and kind of got rid of what people called plastic hair metal,” Hawkins explained.
 “I really realized it just being up onstage with Axl the other night they were the first tickle if you will, into what became alternative rock.

 “When I heard Appetite For Destruction when it first came out, it was scrappy and you knew there was danger in that band,” he continued.
 “The songs have endured and there’s no more alternative rock any more – we’re just a bunch of dads playing music now.
 All of that has gone by the wayside.”

 While Taylor Hawkins first came to fame as the drummer on Alanis Morrisette’s ’90s music staple, Jagged Little Pill, it wouldn’t be until just two years later when he joined the Foo Fighters.

 However, deciding to cast his mind back a couple of years before he joined the Foo Fighters, Taylor Hawkins also addressed the first moment that he heard ‘Smells Like Teen Spirit’, completely unaware that he would one day be playing in the same band as Nirvana drummer Dave Grohl.